hqc-destroy/auto-complete/README.md

 <<<<<<< HEAD
 #### What terminals does Fig work with?
-Fig works with iTerm and Terminal app.
+Fig works with iTerm, the native MacOS Terminal app, Hyperand the integrated terminal inVSCode.

 #### How does Fig work?
 Fig uses the Accessibility API on Mac to insert text on your behalf and read the current keybuffer.